dmadison/Prismatik-iRacing/README.md

 * **color_smoothing:** when enabled, adds a linear fade between colors for a smooth transition.
 If disabled, color transitions are abrupt.
 * **data_filtering:** weight towards the new value for the low-pass filter.
 Can either be set as a preset (none, low, medium, high) or as a float value from 0 - 1.
 Smaller values will give smoother but less-responsive results.

+## Disclaimer
+This is an unofficial plugin.
+The author is not affiliated with or supported by iRacing.com Motorsport Simulations.

 ## License
 This plugin is licensed under the terms of the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html).